-- Evaluate the new or changed source - Quantify the increase or decrease in emissions - Notify regulatory agency as necessary - Develop permit application or modification for submittal to regulator
+- Evaluate the new or changed source. - Quantify the increase or decrease in emissions. - Notify regulatory agency as necessary. - Develop permit application or modification for submittal to regulator.

-This process usually is not a significant effort, except in cases where equipment changes are extremely frequent, or when new emissions sources trigger NSR, PSD or some kind of NEPA or conformity evaluation.
+This process usually is not a significant effort, except in cases where equipment changes are frequent or when new emissions sources trigger a NSR, NEPA, or General Conformity evaluation.
 If questions arise regarding the need to update emissions sources in a permit, or other more advanced question regarding installation of new emissions sources, installation environmental management flight personnel should contact their AFCEC ISS for support.